-The Center for Montessori Education at Trine University is proud to offer options of one-year Early Childhood and Elementary I training programs in Montessori education.
+The Center for Montessori Education at Trine University is proud to offer options of one-year Early Childhood, Elementary I, and Elementary I-II training programs in Montessori education.
 There is an option to earn a Master of Education in Montessori Early Childhood Education or Master of Education in Montessori Elementary I Education by completing the Montessori training coursework plus one additional Trine Online course.

 Our Montessori Early Childhood, Elementary I, and Elementary I-II programs offer participants national standards-aligned training that includes:

 - Hands-on experience in a newly equipped Montessori classroom

 - A close partnership with Oak Farm Montessori School

 - An option to earn undergraduate credit

 - An option to earn a Master's degree in Montessori Education

 The Experience: Engaging summer coursework and then classroom experience

 The program consists of full-time summer coursework and a nine-month clinical practicum in a Montessori classroom under the guidance of an experienced Montessori guide, with supporting guidance and additional academic content from Trine.
-Teacher candidates will be instructed in all academic and theoretical aspects of Montessori Early Childhood or Elementary I education, including child development and the use of Montessori hands-on materials for learning.
+Teacher candidates will be instructed in all academic and theoretical aspects of Montessori Early Childhood, Elementary I, or Elementary I-II education, including child development and the use of Montessori hands-on materials for learning.

 High Quality Training.
 Unmatched Partnerships.

 Through a first-of-its-kind partnership, teacher candidates will receive specialized instruction in Montessori Applied to Children at Risk (MACAR).
 This highly respected program is taught by experienced professionals at Shelton School, a world-renowned Montessori inclusion school and training center.
 This portion will help candidates understand special needs of children who are at risk, or diagnosed with learning differences and other exceptionalities, preparing the teacher candidate to address mild academic needs in the Montessori classroom context.

 Teacher candidates then have the option to complete the MACAR program at a later date and earn additional qualifications in inclusion and learning differences.
 Furthermore, teacher candidates will receive a six-hour Positive Discipline workshop taught by a certified Positive Discipline coach.